 “Palliative care is an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness and progression of chronic disease through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”

 Potential patients at hospice would have a life limiting illness and be in the last 3 months of life.

 Patients can be referred to Hospice by a hospital, Doctor, community service or self-refer.

-Appropriateness of admission with respect to our resources is determined by the Palliative Care Consultant, Clinical Manager or Director of Clinical & Business Services.
+Appropriateness of admission with respect to our resources is determined by the Palliative Care Consultant and Director of Nursing.

 Please see Services section for more information

 Allied health services such as physiotherapy or podiatry are not provided but can be arranged.